joshfix/cog-image-reader/README.md

 [HttpCogImageInputStream](./src/main/java/it/geosolutions/imageioimpl/plugins/tiff/HttpCogImageInputStream.java) is an
 ImageInputStream implementation that uses the [HttpRangeReader](./src/main/java/it/geosolutions/imageioimpl/plugins/tiff/HttpRangeReader)
 to perform asynchronous range requests and store the resultant data in a delegate MemoryCacheImageInputStream.
-The HttpCogImageInputStream class is also responsible for eagerly fetching the COG's header upon instantiation.
-Currently, it is statically coded to fetch the first 16KB (mimicking the default behavior of GDAL).
-This should be changed to be configurable in the future.
-The class also contains logic to prevent re-reading data from supplied byte ranges if the byte ranges fall inside of the header range that has already been read.

 This project is still very much in the prototype stage and still needs better error handling, logging, tests, etc.  The package name aligns with the imageio-ext TIFFImageReader to take advantage of protected class members.
 There are still